Combination locks

 We have a cabinet in our UIC Spanish department where the exams are stored so all the instructors have access to them.
 The cabinet had a combination lock so we wouldn’t need to make thirty plus keys.
 Well, even with the combination, not everyone could open the cabinet.
 On occasion, I had to help other instructors open the combination lock.
 Then, I noticed a pattern.
 Only instructors who were foreign-born had trouble opening the lock.

-I guess only Americans are familiar with combination locks.
+Only Americans are familiar with combination locks.
 Combination locks are an American rite of passage.
 I was indoctrinated to the use of padlocks in high school.
 Combination locks were perfect for adolescents who lose or forget their key.
-Plus, the school authorities could open any combination lock in the school by looking up the combination or with a little key that fit into the back of the lock.
-Everyone knew how to open a combination lock or they would learn quickly enough out of necessity.
-Turn the dial twice to the right until you reached the first number.
-Then turn the dial to the left passing the second number once.
+Plus, the school authorities could open any combination lock in the school by looking up the combination or with a little key that fits into the back of the lock.
+Everyone knew how to open a combination lock, or they would learn quickly enough out of necessity.
+Turn the dial twice to the right until you reach the first number.
+Then turn the dial to the left, passing the second number once.
 Then to the right to the last number.
 It was that easy!
 After a while, I would forget the actual combination numbers.
 I would spin the dial absent-mindedly and the lock would mysteriously open.
 The locks created the illusion that your property was safe.
 All those combination locks did was keep the honest people honest.

 Reading has been my lifelong passion.
 I have always loved reading!
 Even when I went camping with my friend Jim, I took books along.
 He took this picture of me reading while I was so engrossed in reading.